Black Women @ The Table | Aretha Franklin Stamp | Genealogists Convenes

 Andre Perry, a David M. Rubenstein Fellow at Brookings, said, "we need people who are going to protect women."
 In an analysis of the 151,824 public bills introduced in the House between 1973 and 2014, Political Science Research and Methods researchers found that women were significantly more likely than men to sponsor bills in areas like civil rights, health, and education.
 Men were more likely to sponsor bills in agriculture, energy, and macroeconomics.

 Based on her time as mayor, Pugh also echoed a statement made by the Dean of Black mayors Richard Hatcher in Port Of Harlem’s "Whatever Happened to the Revolution?

 " issue: "There could be no political decisions made in the City of Gary unless there was a Black or Blacks in the room," he said.
 The problem was that, "all the major economic decisions in the city were being made in rooms where there were no Blacks at all.
 In the end, the economic decisions were far more powerful than the political decisions," counseled the former mayor of Gary, Indiana.

 Pugh recalled meeting a group of business people who were interested investing in city properties from Baltimore and Washington to Richmond.
 All three major cities have Black mayors, yet none of the business people were Black.

 Today, Black women vote at the highest rates of any gender or racial subgroup; however, they are underrepresented in elected office.
 While Black women make up 7.3 percent of the country's population, they account for less than 4 percent of Congress and state legislators.

 She urges Black elected officials to "understand their assets," and not sell city property to investors but to lease them.
-The Morgan State University graduate said she has leased city property and used the income to invest in neighborhoods that private investors avoid.
+The Morgan State University graduate said she has leased city property and used the income to invest in neighborhoods that in-his-hands investors avoid.

 Brookings released "Analysis Of Black Women’s Electoral Strength In An Era Of Fractured Politics